Fuheis: Economy and development

 Fuheis' economy has historically centered around agriculture.
 Most of Fuheis' population works in agriculture, trade, cement industry, service industry, and civil or office jobs.
 The olive industry is important to Fuheis' economy, along with orchards and vineyards.
 The cement factory - Jordan's largest - is by far the largest industry in Fuheis, employing about 70% of the town's population.
 Among its most important villages are al-Rahwa, Ras al-Jundi, and al-Suqariah, known for their farms and trees.

 In 2010, German researchers from the Helmholtz Centre for Environmental Research implemented a demonstration facility for decentralised wastewater technology in Fuheis.
 The project was handed over to the management of Al-Balqa` Applied University.

 Religion

 Approximately 60% of the town's population belong to Greek Orthodox Church of Jerusalem, 35% are members of the Latin Patriarchate of Jerusalem.
-Sunni Muslims and Armenian Orthodox Christians make up the rest 5% of the population.
+Sunni Muslims and Armenian Orthodox Christians make up the remaining 5% of the population.

 The Latin Parish of Fuheis established a secondary school during the Ottoman Period in 1885.
 Students of this school learned Arabic, Religion and Math.
 The school has since expanded, remaining open until today.